Argyrochosma incana: Distribution and habitat

-Argyrochosma incana is known from New Mexico and Arizona south through most of the states of Mexico to Guatemala, and also as a disjunct in the Dominican Republic.
-David B. Lellinger reports a specimen (Gómez 7156, CR) collected in Costa Rica, although this occurrence is not mentioned in other floras.
+Argyrochosma incana is known from New Mexico and Arizona south through most of the states of Mexico to Guatemala, and also as a disjunct in the Dominican Republic and Costa Rica.

-In Mexico, it grows on rocky slopes, banks, and ledges, often shaded or in woods, especially pine-oak forests.
+In Mexico, it grows on rocky slopes, banks, and ledges, often shaded or in woods, especially pine–oak forests.
 It is found at an altitude from 800 to 2950 m.
 Irving Knobloch reported that material collected from rock crevices in Chihuahua was growing in neutral soils within the crevices.
 At the northern edge of its range, in the United States, it is found growing from canyon walls, exclusively on igneous rock.
 In Guatemala, it is found on both shaded and sunny rocks, and growing from rock walls and cliff crevices.

 Conservation

-Under the NatureServe conservation status system, A. incana is ranked as secure (G5), but it is considered imperiled in Arizona.
+Under the NatureServe conservation status system, A. incana is ranked as secure (G5), but it is considered imperiled (S2) in Arizona.